HIGH SCHOOL COACHING: Frequently Asked Questions

 Are parents included in this process?
 We are not ready yet to completely hand over control!

 At Professional Tutoring, we take the “village” approach.
 Parents are involved throughout the program and are encouraged to partner with us.
-Parents are included in many meetings/workshops; parents receive the Career Testing report as well as frequent emails and copies of all student work including the High School or College Selection Spreadsheet, Student Resume, Admissions Essays, Letter of Recommendation Requests and emails.
+Parents are included in many meetings/workshops; parents receive frequent emails and copies of all student work including the High School or College Selection Spreadsheet, Student Resume, Admissions Essays, Letter of Recommendation Requests and emails.

 Isn’t this too early to be thinking about college?